 What will your home fragrance be this season?
 Do you have a favourite fragrance, we’d love to hear from you.

-To get the most efficiency from your fire or stove you will need kiln dried or seasoned wood.
+To get the most efficiency from your fire or stove you will need kiln dried wood.
 The most efficient is kiln-dried wood with a moisture content of below 20%.
 Hardwood burns more efficiently than softer woods, so when it is available in the UK we would recommend kiln-dried hardwood as your number one option.
 This is available in big bags, cubic meters which can be stacked in your home, or smaller nets, which can be bought 10 at a time for just £60.